Updated 09 December 2019

 Next, we’re going to download The SWS Reaper extension, an open source add-on that expands the functionality of Reaper considerably.
 In this tutorial, we’re going to use SWS to make our button presses more effective by chaining together several actions.
 For instance, instead of a separate button press for deleting a piece of audio, joining the two split pieces of audio together afterwards, and then crossfading them to make the edit seamless, with SWS we’ll be able to consolidate all of those actions into a single press of a key.
 Download SWS here.

 After SWS, we’ll next want to install ReaPack, which gives us convenient access to many custom packages for Reaper.
 In this tutorial we’ll be using a specific package included in it called Automix.
 Download ReaPack here.
+Make sure to follow the directions on that page up to and including the Synchronize Packages section.
 Once you’ve installed ReaPack, open Reaper and go to Extensions > ReaPack > Synchronize Packages.
 This updates your ReaPack with the latest JSFXs and actions.
+When you first synchronize ReaPack, you should see several hundred packages get installed.

 Now we’re going to download some free 3rd party plugins.
 While Reaper has one of the best suite of plugins to be included with a DAW, the plugins we’re going to download have very specialized uses that are not easily remade with Reaper plugins, despite earlier versions of this guide insisting they were.